 Really?
 Touching, wearing, and throwing have been problems in the past?
 I could see touching.
 Or wearing.
-But who throws a shoe?
-Come on!
+But throwing?

 We didn’t even get the benefits of the Ocean Spray movie, though it was prior to 4:30.
 What kind of museum are you running here, Ocean Spray?
 Oh wait, we already established, a crappy one.

 Did you know that cranberries were an important part of the war effort, that they spurred the soldiers on to kill their enemies?
 Wait, maybe it’s the potent mix of coffee, cigarettes, and candy.
 I know that just the thought of fruitcake makes me want to punch a guy.